kaz-utashiro/greple/README.md

 - **--frame-middle**=_string_
 - **--frame-bottom**=_string_

-    Print surrounding frames before and after each blocks.  `top` frame is printed at the beginning, `bottom` frame at the end, `middle` frame between each blocks.
+    Print surrounding frames before and after each block.  `top` frame is printed at the beginning, `bottom` frame at the end, `middle` frame between blocks.

 ## FILES